 The Taff Trail follows the course of the River Taff from the Welsh Capital into spellbinding scenery and through the heart of the Brecon Beacons National Park.

-The trail utilizes a closed branch of the Taff Vale Railway and of the Glamorganshire Canal; both built in the 18th and 19th centuries to transport coal and iron ore to the docks at Cardiff and Barry.
+The trail uses a closed branch of the Taff Vale Railway and of the Glamorganshire Canal; both built in the 18th and 19th centuries to transport coal and iron ore to the docks at Cardiff and Barry.

-Highlights along the way include: Cardiff Castle, a stunning site with a 2,000-year history; Castell Coch, the fairytale castle of Wales; The Rocking Stone, a glacial boulder surrounded by a stone circle; Pontsarn Viaduct, which was built in the 1860s; Pontsticill Reservoir, a vast water store situated in picturesque surroundings; the beautiful Blaen y Glyn waterfalls; the Monmouthshire and Brecon Canal; the Usk Valley; Brecon Castle, a magnificent Gothic structure in the heart of the national park; plus more.
+Highlights along the way include: Cardiff Castle, a stunning site with a 2,000-year history; Castell Coch, the fairytale castle of Wales; the Rocking Stone, a glacial boulder surrounded by a stone circle; Pontsarn Viaduct, which was built in the 1860s; Pontsticill Reservoir, a vast water store situated in picturesque surroundings; the beautiful Blaen-y-Glyn waterfalls; the Monmouthshire and Brecon Canal; the Usk Valley; Brecon Castle, a magnificent Gothic structure in the heart of the national park; plus more.

 In this Collection, we split the route into four stages.
 Of course, you can split up each stage into as many days as you are comfortable with.
 You can also walk any single stage, or a couple of stages, in isolation.